 /SCATTERPLOT(BIVAR)=whours WITH salary

 Note: you'll get the exact same result by running graph/scatter whours with salary.
 You probably prefer this second version if you want to create multiple scatterplots by copy-paste-editing the syntax.
 If you want to create a huge number of scatterplots, see SPSS with Python - Looping over Scatterplots.

 As we see, this is not a simple linear relation.
 First, we see that our dots become more dispersed as our respondents work more hours; the more hours people work, the greater the standard deviation of monthly salary.
 This is a textbook example of heteroscedasticity, the opposite of homoscedasticity, an important assumption for regression.

 Second, the see the pattern of dots “bend upwards” towards the right side of our chart.
 This is a clear indication of nonlinearity, which also violates the regression assumptions.

 So why do we see heteroscedasticity and nonlinearity in our scatterplot?
 Well, perhaps the higher hourly wages are only available for those in the more high level jobs which also require more hours per week.
 Interestingly, we have “job type” in our data, which comes somewhat close to job levels.
 Let's now add it to our scatterplot by following the screenshot below.
-Tip: use the dialog recall button for quick acces to the scatter dialog.
+Tip: use the dialog recall button for quick access to the scatter dialog.

 SPSS Scatterplot with Legend